AdminL3/Jugend-Forscht/data-collection/README.md

    - Use `python3` instead of `py` to run your Python scripts on Linux-based systems (e.g., EC2).

 4. **File Transfer Issues**:

    - Ensure that the paths used in `scp` are correct and that there are no typos or missing files.

 ---

-## Step 8: Stop EC2 Instance
+## Step 7: Stop EC2 Instance

-Once you’re done with your EC2 instance, stop it to avoid payment
+Once you’re done with your EC2 instance, stop it to avoid unnecessary charges.

-1. Go to **EC2 Dashboard** in AWS.
+1. Go to the **EC2 Dashboard** in the AWS Management Console.
 2. Select your instance.
 3. Click **Actions** → **Instance State** → **Terminate Instance**.

----